coingaming/moon-light/docs/app/client/tooltip/description.md

 title: Tooltip
 ---

-A means of displaying a description or extra information about an element, usually on hover, but can also be on click or tap.
+A method of presenting a text or supplementary description regarding an element, typically upon hovering, yet alternatively upon click or tap.

 Based on [Radix](https://www.radix-ui.com/).